-4.4.7.1 WADA must review the UIM's decision not to recognize a TUE granted by the National Anti-Opoping Organization that is referred to WADA by the Athlete or the Athlete's National Anti-Opoping Organization.
-In addition, WADA must review the UIM's decision to grant a TUE that is referred to WADA by the Athlete's National Anti-Opoping Organization.
-WADA may review any other TUE decisions at any time, whether upon request by those affected or on its own initiative.
-If the TUE decision big reviewed meets the criteria set out in the International Standard for Therapeutic Use
+4.4.7.1 WADA must review the UIM's decision not to recognize a TUE granted by the National Anti-Doping Organization that is referred to WADA by the Athlete or the Athlete's National Anti-Doping Organization.
+In addition, WADA must review the UIM's decision to grant a TUE that is referred to WADA by the Athlete's National Anti-Doping Organization.
+WADA must review the UIM's decision to granication.
+WADA must review the UIM's decision to granication.
+WADA must review the UIM's decision is any time, whether upon request by those affected or on its own initiative.
+If the TUE decision being reviewed meets the criteria set out in the International Standard for Therapeutic Use